 You certainly know that the harder you get something, the more your interest rises.
-Therefore, a good sales technique is to suggest to the client that offer you are talking about is time-limited (e.g. the promotion lasts only a week) or quantitatively limited (e.g. only the few items have been left).
+Therefore, a proper sales technique is to suggest to the client that offer you are talking about is time-limited (e.g., the promotion lasts only a week) or quantitatively limited (e.g., just a few items are remaining).

-Although we are making a large part of purchasing decisions under the influence of emotions, we also like to feel that our decisions are rational.
+Although we make a large part of purchasing decisions under the influence of emotions, we also like to believe that our decisions are rational.
 The opportunity to choose is important in the process of making a purchasing decision.

 In the article published by Journal of Consumer Research, Daniel Mochon has proven that customers are more likely to decide to buy a product if they can choose between several options.